matheusgit1/backend-developer-test/README (english).md

 }
 ```

+one will be used to be updated by events, the second will be a periodic copy of the first and will be delivered via api, save the names as the job-api and trigger-events service will need them in their environment variables.

 ## About services

 As it is a microservices architecture, it is not possible to document each one here, but all services have their own documentation